commonmark/commonmark-java/README.md

 To configure another extension in the above example, just add it to the list.

-The following extensions are developed with this library.
-Note that they are not in the same artifact as the core library, so you will need to add additional dependencies.
+The following extensions are developed with this library, each in their own artifact.

 ### Autolink